 To reduce the risk of fraud, you have the option to add an address verification service (AVS) check to the MOTO payment flow.
 With an AVS check, the payment terminal prompts you to enter the shopper's postal code (zip code) and house number.
 The card issuer validates the data you entered against the cardholder's billing address, sends us the result, and declines or authorizes the payment.

-It is possible that issuers authorize a payment even though the entered data don't fully match.
+It is possible that issuers authorize a payment even though the entered data do not fully match.
 To enable you to verify this and decide whether to go ahead with the transaction, you receive the result of the AVS check in the payment response and in your Customer Area > Transactions > Payments.
 If you configured a capture delay, you can cancel the authorization if necessary.

 AVS is supported by American Express, Discover, Mastercard, and Visa.
 In the US, UK, and Canada, all other issuers also support it.